jcline7774/todo-app/README.md

 - 📱 Responsive design
 - 🎯 Group todos by categories in the UI
 - ⚡ Real-time updates with Redux state management
+- 🌙 Dark mode theme with toggle and persistence

 ## Tech Stack